ihucos/counter.dev/posts/hello-blog-world.md

 # Did you know?

 For every page view registered we will not plant a tree.
 But our hosting provider's data center runs 100% on renewable energy.
-Counter's focus on optimizing resource usage help avoiding unnecessary hardware manufactoring and electricity usage.
+Counter's focus on optimizing resource usage help avoiding unnecessary hardware manufacturing and electricity usage.